Open Container Violations

 In some cases, an officer may try to issue a citation on a weak basis, meaning that you can fight this violation and have any citation against you dropped or removed.

-If you believe you were wrongfully accused of having an open container of alcohol in your vehicle and want to fight your citation, contact the Kansas City DUI defense lawyer, Charles R. Green.
+Do you believe you were wrongfully accused of having an open container of alcohol in your vehicle and want to fight your citation?
+Contact our Kansas City DUI defense lawyer, Charles R. Green to get started today.

 Numerous case dismissals and "not guilty" verdicts.

 Aggressive representation in and out of the courtroom.